 At least the access road is not flooded, as you arrive at the perimeter gate, this time.

 On arrival, perhaps the keys fit, but the lock is seized.
 Or, when opening the door you can be greeted with any or all of the following:

-Welcome to wasp or scorpions falling from the top of the door or, rattle snakes hiding under the entrance steps.
+Wasp or scorpions falling from the top of the door or, rattle snakes hiding under the entrance steps.
 Or, just a hot room where the last thunderstorm took out the ac unit along with the temperature sensor that was supposed to trigger an alarm to let you know there was a problem.
 Or worse yet, the remote controle itself.

 Perhaps nearby construction is going well for your neighbor.
-The sixth floor of their building is in perfect alignment with your data or microwave link and your signal has been slowly dropping too just above the point of total failure.
+The sixth floor of their building is in perfect alignment with your data or microwave link and your signal is just above the point of total failure.

 Its summer and its getting hot!
 Perhaps only one ac unit is working.
 Do you do have at least two units in case one fails on a holiday or weekend?

 Do you call into, or remote into, the tower site to check operations every day?
 Or, does it call, email, or text you and a second person at a given time each day to confirm that the monitoring system is working properly?

 Perhaps even someone has been sleeping in your equipment room or has a tent nearby.

 Are trees or limbs close to the tower guy wires or anchors that could fall on them during high winds?